 Intended Use Case

 Start with how the video will be used.
 Some platforms are built for public discovery, while others support website hosting, sales sharing, or internal communication.
+Additionally, certain video websites like YouTube are designed to serve niche communities, offering specialized content and engagement for specific interests.
 Testimonial videos and case studies often need a different home than social content.

 Audience and Reach

 If visibility matters, public platforms with large audiences play an important role.
+Some video websites like YouTube are designed to reach diverse audiences with varied interests, making them ideal for content that aims for broad appeal.
 If your videos are meant for specific viewers, such as prospects or customers, a more controlled video website may be a better fit.

 Hosting and Embedding Options

 For business video, hosting flexibility matters.
+A dedicated video hosting service can provide more reliable embedding and playback options.
 Look for platforms that support clean embeds and reliable playback on websites, landing pages, and emails.

 Branding and Presentation

 Some platforms place your videos inside feeds and recommendations.
 Others give you full control over the player and viewing experience.
-When credibility matters, presentation becomes part of the message.
+When credibility matters, presentation becomes part of the message, and delivering high quality content further enhances the credibility and impact of your videos.

 Analytics and Performance Tracking